-‘Destiny Age Of Triumph’ Brings Mayhem To Nightfall, Blue Flames Are Back
+‘Destiny’ Age Of Triumph Brings Mayhem To Nightfall, Blue Flames Are Back

 Bungie returned Wednesday to reveal more of the Destiny changes coming with the Age of Triumph update at the end of March.
-The developer hosted a Twitch livestream to share how weekly activities such as Nightfall Strikes, Story Missions, and more will change in the final months prior to the release of Destiny 2.
+The developer hosted a Twitch livestream to share how weekly activities like Nightfall Strikes, Story Missions, and more will change in the final months prior to the release of Destiny 2.

 As previously covered, the Age of Triumph update will hit the PlayStation 4 and Xbox One on Tuesday, March 28.
 Destiny players will start the final event off with a visit to The Speaker in the Tower to receive a quest.
 This quest unlocks the new record book and features 12 steps to explore the content tied to the update, which includes new Weekly Featured Story Mission playlist, patrols, and more.